richchapler/AzureSolutionsDocumentation/docs/wip/SQLtoStorage_RBACbasedOPENROWSET.md

-# SQL >> Storage Account Connectivity: RBAC-Based OPENROWSET
+# SQL >> Storage Connectivity: RBAC-Based OPENROWSET

 This documentation walks you through the steps needed to enable Azure SQL to securely query files stored in an Azure Storage account using a managed identity and RBAC.
 This eliminates the need for SAS tokens and leverages Azure’s native role-based access control.